Lost and Found (Martine McCutcheon album)

-Lost and Found is the fourth studio album by English actress and singer Martine McCutcheon and her first in 15 years.
-It was released on 11 August 2017 by BMG.
+Lost and Found is the fourth studio album by English actress and singer Martine McCutcheon.
+Her first in 15 years, it was released on 11 August 2017 by BMG.
 Its lead single, "Say I'm Not Alone" was released on 30 May 2017, whilst its second single titled "Any Sign of Life" was released on 24 July 2017.

+Critical reception

+Lucy Mapstone from The Irish News called the album an "unapologetic pop piece that reminds you that yes, she really can sing [...]
+McCutcheon takes you on a comfortably familiar journey with her ballad-heavy record, her musical style and vocals straight out of the 1990s – fixed in time, but pleasingly so.
+Unsurprisingly, it's not the most daring record but McCutcheon provides a welcome break from the current charts fodder of heavily-produced tracks."